 Agreed?
 Let's lock some details down.

 A grilled cheese doesn't work with just any old cheese.
 You've got to have a cheese with just the right melting characteristics.
-Dry, crumbly, fresh cheeses like goat cheese won't melt properly.
-Ditto for overly aged cheeses like a Parmesan or hard Pecorino.
-Some of our favorites include the classic American and young Cheddar, Swiss-style cheeses like Gruyère (or its French cousin Comté), or young Italian and French cheeses like Taleggio or Brie.
+Dry, crumbly, fresh cheeses, like goat cheese, won't melt properly.
+Ditto for overly aged cheeses, like a Parmesan or hard pecorino.
+Some of our favorites include the classic American and young cheddar, Swiss-style cheeses like Gruyère (or its French cousin Comté), and young Italian and French cheeses like Taleggio or Brie.
 As long as it melts, it's got a place in our sandwiches.

 If you do like the flavor of a non-melter, it's acceptable to treat it like another topping—that is, pair it with a cheese that does melt.
-A mozzarella and feta combo makes a fine sandwich, as does Fontina and Parmigiano, for instance.
+A mozzarella and feta combo makes a fine sandwich, as does Fontina with Parmesan, for instance.

 The best method we've seen for making a perfect grilled cheese comes from Adam Kuban.
 His secret?
 Griddle the bread on both sides.
 That's right.
 Cook two slices of bread in butter, flip 'em over so that the browned sides are facing up, add your cheese, and close your sandwich so that the cheese is sandwiched between the browned surfaces.
-(Here's his basic recipe).
-Not only will this get you better tasting bread infused with more butter, but it'll also give your cheese a head start on getting extra-melty.
+(Here's his basic recipe.)
+Not only will this get you better-tasting bread that's infused with more butter, it'll also give your cheese a head start on getting extra melty.

 Some other tips to keep in mind:

 - Low and slow is the way to go.
 Cook your sandwiches at medium-low heat.
-Try to speed up the process and you end up with a sandwich that's hot on the outside but still cool and unmelted in the middle.
-It's also harder to get it to brown properly.
+Try to speed up the process and you'll end up with a sandwich that's hot on the outside, but still cool and unmelted in the middle.
+It'll also be harder to get it to brown properly.

 - Keep things moving.
-I like to swirl my sandwiches around the skillet or griddle with a light pressure the entire time they cook to make sure that they get a perfectly even, deep brown color.
+I like to swirl my sandwiches around the skillet or griddle with a light pressure the entire time they're cooking, to make sure that they get a perfectly even, deep-brown color.

 - Serve 'em while they're hot!